-CWU's Abbot House program for young mothers and their children provides a constellation of supports designed to help families newly transitioned to permanent housing acquire economic self-sufficiency skills.
+CWU's Abbot House program for young mothers and their children provides a system of support designed to help families newly transitioned to permanent housing acquire economic self-sufficiency skills.
 Located in Dorchester, Mass., the CWU-owned Abbot House consists of 11 one- and two-bedroom apartments with community and children's play spaces for activities and events.
 Families residing in Abbot House apartments receive state housing subsidies toward their rent while completing the two-year program.

 Working with their case managers, the young mothers create personalized economic self-sufficiency plans, setting education, career, and financial goals and focusing on developing the habits of a responsible tenant.
-Families can participate in CWU's education and workforce development program— Mobility Mentoring(TM) Services—and in our Boston Neighborhoods Healthy Families program for first-time parents 20 years old or older.
+Families can participate in CWU's education and workforce development program— Mobility Mentoring® Services—and in our Boston Neighborhoods Healthy Families program for first-time parents 20 years old or older.
 They also can take advantage of one-on-one education and career counseling sessions.